networked-aframe/networked-aframe/README.md

 </a-entity>
 ```

 Create an instance of a template to be synced across clients.
 The position and rotation will be synced by default.
-The [`buffered-interpolation`](https://github.com/InfiniteLee/buffered-interpolation) is added to allow for less network updates while keeping smooth motion.
+The [`buffered-interpolation`](https://github.com/InfiniteLee/buffered-interpolation) library is used to allow for less network updates while keeping smooth motion.

 Templates must only have one root element.
 When `attachTemplateToLocal` is set to true, the attributes on this element will be copied to the local entity and the children will be appended to the local entity.
 Remotely instantiated entities will be a copy of the root element of the template with the `networked` component added to it.